lee-pham/openCV-tracking/README.md

 >For videos, a different approach had to be taken as a new image is being constantly written at all times.
 The copy method was foregoed and drawing the rectangles had to be moved to the main video loop.
 Essentially, a rectangle is constantly being drawn at all times, as opposed to a rectangle being drawn once, with the same image being constantly displayed.

->I've spent a great deal of time figuring out how to best draw rectanles (without a following cascade) for static and video--I hope this helps!
+>I've spent a great deal of time figuring out how to best draw rectangles (without a following cascade) for static and video--I hope this helps!